pokeclicker/pokeclicker-wiki/data/Underground Helpers/overview_description.md

 Each helper's level directly enhances these stats.
 Stats improve individually and per helper.

 ### Favorite Mine
 Although all helpers begin with the same base stats, each one has a favorite mine type.
+Favorite mines can only be discovered when the Helper collects the last treasure of the previous level.
+If the setting is disabled, the helper will simply discover a random mine.
+The

-If the "Favor mine type" setting is enabled:
+If the "Look for favorite" setting is enabled:
 - After completing a mine, the helper will attempt to find their favorite mine.
 - If unsuccessful, they will find one of the six other mine types at random.

-If the setting is disabled, the helper will simply discover a random mine.
+- If successful, there will be a delay based on the player's mining level equal to 15 minutes -30 seconds per player level beyond 20.
+At player Lv.50 or above favorite mines are discovered instantly.
+- Helpers can never discover [Special mines](#!Underground/#special).

 ### Experience
 Helpers gain experience alongside the player:
 - Digging up a treasure will grant 25 Experience.
 - Completing a mine will grant an additional 100 experience.
 - The non-active party (player or helper) receives 25% of the XP gained by the active one.
 Hiring a helper does not reduce the experience earned by the player.

 $$\text{TotalXP}(\text{level}) = \left\lfloor \sum_{i=0}^{\text{level} - 1} \left( i + 300 \cdot 2^{\frac{i}{7}} \right) \right\rfloor$$